-His second peer-reviewed paper, entitled “Dreaming Los Angeles through Jacques Derrida’s ‘Envois,'” is an accepted proposal for inclusion in Project Passage no. 2.
+His second peer-reviewed paper, entitled “Dreaming Los Angeles through Jacques Derrida’s ‘Envois,'” is in review for Project Passage no. 2.
 (2022).

 Stewart is the author of a blog post on Cecil Taylor and Simone White that is published on the Critical Poetics Research Group blog (2020).